-Start your cloud journey with RapidStart from LA NET
+Start your cloud journey with RapidStart Azure Landing Zones from LA NET

-RapidStart from LA NET ensures that cloud services launched using Microsoft Azure Landing Zones are implemented faster and at lower cost.
-The RapidStart approach ensures Customers wanting to move to the cloud quickly can do so without compromising on governance, security and best practice guidance.
+RapidStart Azure Landing Zones from LA NET ensures customers wanting to move to the cloud quickly can do so, without compromising on governance, security and best practice guidance.

 |Click Here to Talk To Us|

-Here is a sales type slide to show the high level offering.
+Here is a slide to show the high level offering.

-The following illustration shows an example of how objects are organised in our RapidStart Azure Landing Zones by LA NET.
-The top left shows the option of using an app to create users for your environment. this can also include automated approvals.
-Office 365 license assignment and welcome email and internal notifications.
-We also have an app for deploying resources to Azure from a service catalog which we will talk about in another article.
+Use the following illustration to see how objects can be organised in our RapidStart Azure Landing Zones by LA NET.
+The top left shows the option of using an app to create users for your environment with approval workflows.
+This can provide automated Office 365 license assignment, welcome emails and internal notifications.
+Our app can also be used to deploy resources to Azure from a service catalog.

 Our platforms include our custom policies as well as some built-in Microsoft Initiatives where required.
-For example when we work with NHS or UK government organisations we can apply the built-in NHS initiative which provides a large set of controls that can be used for auditing your environment.
-Whilst many of these built-in initiatives aim to highlight gaps only, our custom policies help to prevent many of these gaps from happening at all.
+When we work with NHS or UK government organisations we apply the built-in NHS initiatives.
+Initiatives are collections of policies that provide controls and audit checks.
+Whilst many of these built-in initiatives aim to highlight gaps, our custom policies help to prevent many of these gaps.

 RapidStart for Data Analytics Workloads

-The Data warehouse subscriptions are shown above as we also have a module to deploy on top of the base landing zone specifically aimed to help with cost management and governance of Data Analytics workloads.
-This is suitable for any organisation looking to take advantage of services such as but not limited to Synapse, SQL Server, Data Factory and Data Lake.
+The Data warehouse subscriptions are shown above as we also have a module we can deploy specifically aimed to help with cost management and governance of Data Analytics workloads.
+This is suitable for any organisation looking to take advantage of services such as but not limited to Synapse, SQL Server, Data Factory, Data Bricks and Data Lake.

 Why Use Experienced Deployment Teams for your Azure Landing Zones Build?

-We would strongly recommend using a trusted partner to build out your Azure environment as they will have learned from all the pitfalls that go with building a cloud environment and will have the scars to prove it!
-Using an experienced team will also ensure you get up and running quickly and correctly minimizing the need for rework and disruption further down the line.
+Work with a trusted partner to build your Azure environment, as they will have learned from all the pitfalls that go with it and will have the scars to prove it!
+Using an experienced team will ensure you get up and running quickly and correctly, minimizing the need for future rework and disruption.
 It is certainly no dark art, but it still requires experience to avoid common issues.
 We have listed some common pitfalls below to help you on your journey.
-These are just some of the many examples we see daily and hope they help to at least understand how important it is to get your cloud environment as solid as you can from the start.
+These are just some of the many examples we see daily.
+We hope tips below help to understand how important it is to build a solid cloud environment from the start.

 Some common Azure specific pitfalls and how to prevent them